How do I...?

 Primary sources are documents that provide first-hand evidence of an event or idea, such as diaries, letters, popular press accounts of events and official documents.
 Most people think of primary sources as being written at the time an event occurred, while secondary sources interpret the event or idea at a later date.
-Some sources for primary documents in Perkins Library are the government documents section, newspapers (print and online), and the databases Primary Sources in African-American History and Primary Sources in American Women's History.
+Some sources for primary documents in Perkins Library are government documents and newspapers (print and online).

 Understand what is a scholarly source

 Scholarly journals typically have the following characteristics: longer in-depth articles written by experts in the jargon of the discipline, with illustrations that support the text such as charts and graphs; very few advertisements and no glossy paper; and articles are reviewed and critically evaluated by a board of experts.
 A quick way to determine if an article is scholarly is to look for this article structure:

 As with printed resources, you may retrieve some electronic information that is not suitable for your research topic.
 Ask yourself these questions to determine if a particular website or page is right for you:

 - Currency -- Is this information current?
 Can I find a date on the page to tell me when it was created or last revised?
 How stable or permanent is this information?